Terms & Conditions

 • Entry, confirmation and finance.
 You must meet entry criteria, complete the Registration Form, maintain appropriate professional registration and insurance, and follow clinical governance and safety requirements.
 A place on the Level 7 Course is confirmed only on: (a) full payment of the Fees for the Level 7 Course; or (b) completion of both an approved credit/finance agreement and the direct-debit set-up for an approved Instalment Plan by our deadline.
 If those steps are not completed on time, we may withdraw the place.
 Any deposit and any instalments already due remain payable under the finance agreement.

 • Attendance and progress.
 You must attend all scheduled supervision, mentorship, masterclasses and assessment days.
 If you fail to attend any face-to-face component without at least 28 days’ written notice, that day is forfeited.
-Any rebooking is subject to availability and the applicable charges under clauses 8 to 8.11.
+Any rebooking is subject to availability and the applicable charges under this clause 8 and the Schedule.
 You must make reasonable progress throughout the programme.
 The standard completion window is three years from enrolment.
-An extension for non-compassionate reasons requires our prior written approval and payment of a £700 + VAT extension/registration fee.
+An extension for non-compassionate reasons requires our prior written approval and payment of the applicable extension fee set out in the Schedule.

 • Payment condition for assessment and certification.
 You will not be permitted to sit the final OSCE or receive any certificate, CPD confirmation or completion letter until all Fees and charges (including any Late Payment Fees and contractual interest) have been paid in full.

 • Safety and competency.
 Supervised clinical activity is always subject to Model Patient safety, Tutor availability and venue protocols.
-If, in our reasonable professional judgment, you demonstrate unsafe practice or insufficient competency, we may require remedial training as a condition of progression; this may include retaking a day or undertaking additional mentorship at the then-current day rate.
+If, in our reasonable professional judgment, you demonstrate unsafe practice or insufficient competency, we may require remedial training as a condition of progression; this may include retaking a day or undertaking additional mentorship at the then-current day rate or the then-current applicable fee.

 • Academic integrity and conduct.
 Plagiarism, falsification of records or portfolios, unsafe practice or professional misconduct may result in removal from the programme without refund and may be reported to the awarding body and/or relevant professional bodies.